resistance-modelling/slim/docs/source/model.rst

    This section assumes you have some basic knowledge of salmon aquaculture.
 If you don't we suggest having a look at :ref:`Rationale` or [1]_ first.

-The project models an environment in which an :py:class:`slim.simulation.simulator.Organisation` of salmon farmers - which reside and operate on the same *loch* - run their own :py:class:`slim.simulation.farm.Farm` s which are in turn divided into :py:class:`slim.simulation.cage.Cage` s.
+The project models an environment in which an :py:class:`slim.simulation.organisation.Organisation` of salmon farmers - which reside and operate on the same *loch* - run their own :py:class:`slim.simulation.farm.Farm` s which are in turn divided into :py:class:`slim.simulation.cage.Cage` s.